ioanamoraru14/vending-machine/README.md

 sails lift
 ```

+If you are trying to connect to a local database and you are not using SSL then go to config/datastores.js and set ssl: false

 **When using branch `websockets`:**
 After you are connected, make a `PUT` request to `/socket` to update the `socket_id` of the user in database